sclarkstone/Milestone4/README.md

 ## Desirable features
 * in the product_details page rather then recommended products that are fixed, to have them dynamic and based on the top 3 of what other customers purchased alongside the selected product.
-* have a pace calculator to give more personalised pace ranges in the my plans
+* have a pace calculator to give more personalised pace ranges in the my plans.
+* send a reminder email after a period of time if a review has not been left by a user.

 ## Set up
 Following these steps i carried out the set up;